carte731/sweng452w-fp/README.md

 ### WSL2 Network Configuration

 #### Find WSL2 IP Address
-In your new WSL2-Ubuntu 20 environment, you will find you WSL2 ip address using this command
+Open WSL2 and in your new WSL2-Ubuntu 20 environment, you will find your WSL2 ip address by using this command:
 ``` bash
 ip addr | grep eth0
 ```

 After entering this command, you should see this:
 ![WSL2 IP Address](README_Supps/WSL2IPAddr.png)
-**Copy down the IP adress underlined, this will be the IP address you will input into the GCS (GCS will send commands to this IP address) and for the next step in the network configuration.**
+**Copy down the IP address underlined, this will be the IP address you will input into the GCS (GCS will send commands to this IP address) and for the next step in the network configuration.**

 #### WSL2 Port-Forwarding using Port-Proxy
-For WSL2 to receive the command messages from the GCS You must create a Port Forwarding for WSL2.
+For WSL2 to receive the command messages from the GCS You must create a Port Forwarding address for WSL2.
 Open your `powershell` and enter this command to create a permanent port forwarding.
 ``` powershell
 netsh interface portproxy add v4tov4 listenport=3390 listenaddress=0.0.0.0 connectport=3390 connectaddress=<INSERT_WSL2_IP_ADDRESS_HERE>
 ```
 Input the WSL2 IP from the previous sub-section in the `connectaddress` portion in the code provided above.
+Your port forwarding address will be 3390 (you can choose whatever port you like).

 #### Firewall
 If you receive a Windows firewall error, create a `Inbound Rule` for your WSL2 port.
 First go to `Settings` --> `Network & Internet` --> `Advanced Settings`.